Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields

 with

-In the above equations $\alpha$ is the lapse function, $\epsilon$ is the sum of the internal and turbulent energy of the matter, $P$ is the pressure, $W$ is the Lorentz factor, $c$ the speed of light and $G$ the gravitational constant.
-The use of the Newtonian potential for the outer shells is justified because the mattter contributing to the total energy is located in the exploding region at radii $r \gtrsim 100$~km, where GR corrections are negligible.
+In the above equations, $\alpha$ is the lapse function, $\epsilon$ is the sum of the internal and turbulent energy of the matter, $P$ is the pressure, $W$ is the Lorentz factor, $c$ is the speed of light, and $G$ is the gravitational constant.
+The use of the Newtonian potential for the outer shells is justified because the matter contributing to the total energy is located in the exploding region at radii $r \gtrsim 100$~km, where GR corrections are negligible.

 The definition of the internal energy is another crucial detail that can significantly change the value of the diagnostic energy.
-What needs to go into the expression of $\epsilon$ is the thermal energy, as pointed out by \citet{Bruenn2016_expl_en}.
+What must enter the expression of $\epsilon$ is the thermal energy, as pointed out by \citet{Bruenn2016_expl_en}.
 However, the reference point for the internal energy in the equations of state for nuclear matter adopted in supernova simulations typically accounts for the binding energy of nuclei.
 Therefore, to calculate the thermal energy, this zero point should be properly readjusted.
-To do that, we shift the internal energy in our EOS table so that it matches the internal energy of a pure $\ce{^16O}$ gas at a temperature of 0.01~MeV and a density $10^6$~${\rm g/cm^3}$, calculated using a Helmholtz EOS \citep{Timmes2000_Helm_EOS}.
+To do that, we shifted the internal energy in our EOS table so that it matches the internal energy of a pure $\ce{^16O}$ gas at a temperature of 0.01~MeV and a density of $10^6$~${\rm g/cm^3}$, calculated using a Helmholtz EOS \citep{Timmes2000_Helm_EOS}.

-The explosion energy is then obtained by subtracting from $E_{\rm diag}$ the energy of the overburden \citep{Bruenn2016_expl_en}, defined as the binding energy of the material outside the shock with negative $e_{\rm tot}$:
+The explosion energy was then obtained by subtracting from $E_{\rm diag}$ the energy of the overburden \citep{Bruenn2016_expl_en}, defined as the binding energy of the material outside the shock with negative $e_{\rm tot}$:

-The explosion energies and ejected $\ce{^56Ni}$ for all of the simulated progenitors are shown in Figure~\ref{fig:expl_ene_obs}.
-We compare progenitors that have retained a fraction of their hydrogen envelope at the pre-SN stage to Type II-P SNe.
-Some outliers in the LC18 set are not shown in Figure~\ref{fig:expl_ene_obs}.
+The explosion energies and ejected $\ce{^56Ni}$ for all the simulated progenitors are shown in Fig.~\ref{fig:expl_ene_obs}.
+We compare progenitors that have retained a fraction of their hydrogen envelope at the pre-supernova stage to Type II-P SNe.
+Some outliers in the LC18 set are not shown in Fig.~\ref{fig:expl_ene_obs}.
 Their main properties are listed in Table~\ref{tab:outliers}.
-These are progenitors with high compactnesses $\xi_{2.0} > 0.5$, where the compactness is defined by \citet{OConnor2010} as
+These are progenitors with high compactness $\xi_{2.0} > 0.5$, where the compactness is defined by \citet{OConnor2010} as

-is the compactness as defined by \citet{OConnor2010}.
-Notice that in the original definition, they calculate compactness at bounce, whereas we calculate it using the pre-collapse profile, but the two yield similar values.